Pete McBride & Kevin Fedarko

 Native Coloradoan Pete McBride has spent two decades studying the world through a camera lens with the heart of a poet and a crystal-clear conservation aim.
 A self-taught photographer, filmmaker, writer, and narrator, he is a Sony Artisan of Imagery and has traveled on assignment to over 75 countries for National Geographic, Smithsonian, Google, The Nature Conservancy, and others.
 McBride’s book on his and Fedarko’s Grand Canyon journey won a National Outdoor Book Award, and his documentary for National Geographic Channel was nominated for an Emmy in 2020.
 His latest book, Seeing Silence: The Beauty of the World’s Most Quiet Places, was named one of the top photo books of 2021 by both Smithsonian and The Week.

 Kevin Fedarko has spent the better part of the past 20 years writing about adventure, conservation, exploration, and the Grand Canyon.
 He studied Russian history at Oxford before joining the staff at Time, where he worked primarily on the foreign affairs desk, then later moved to Outside magazine, where he was a senior editor.
-He is the author of the critically acclaimed book, The Emerald Mile: The Epic Story of the Fastest Ride in History Through the Heart of the Grand Canyon.
+He is the author of the critically acclaimed books, The Emerald Mile: The Epic Story of the Fastest Ride in History Through the Heart of the Grand Canyon and A Walk in the Park: The True Story of a Spectacular Misadventure in the Grand Canyon.
 His writings have appeared in National Geographic, The New York Times, and Esquire, among other publications, and a trio of his stories from the Himalayas, the Horn of Africa, and the Colorado River are anthologized in The Best American Travel Writing.